Empress Sunjeonghyo: After the Korean War

 Queen Yun Returning to the Palace.

 After the war, the new government of President Rhee Syng-man, jealous of the popularity of the Imperial House, prevented Empress Sunjeonghyo from entering the palace Changdeokgung.
-She was kept imprisoned in Suin Hall, a narrow and unsuitable cottage in Jeongneung, Seoul.
+She had to live in Suin Hall, a narrow and unsuitable residence in Jeongneung, Seoul.
 After a change in government in 1961 she returned to Nakseon Hall, Changdeokgung with her dutiful ladies-in-waiting: Park Chang-bok (d.
 1981), Kim Myung-gil (d.
 1983) and Sung Ok-yeom (d.
 2001), and five other staff.